-YEAR 10 PRODUCT DESIGN -METAL/ WOOD
+YEAR 10 PRODUCT DESIGN - METAL/ WOOD

 Students will design, plan, cost, and construct their design ideas incorporating a range of skills to produce finished wooden and metalwork projects to an expected standard and quality of finish.
-A detailed theoretical and practical knowledge of woodworking and metalwork tools and equipment will be gained, allowing the student to bring their ideas and designs to fruition.
+A detailed theoretical component of the subject will require students to create a design folio focusing on the design process.
+The practical component of the subject will develop the student's knowledge of woodworking and metalwork tools and equipment, allowing them to bring their ideas and designs to fruition.
 Students gain knowledge of the importance of Occupational Health and Safety (OH&S) and Personal Protective Equipment (PPE) within the classroom and within industry.